magicstickuk/multisite-post-duplicator/readme.txt

 = 1.6.5 =
 * NEW: Now copies ACF file field-type.
-* Now correctly copies post_slug if it has been updated by used.
+* Now correctly copies post_slug if it has been updated by user.
 * Improved method of post content image collection.

 = 1.6.4 =